-Ranked as the world’s largest jazz festival in the Guinness World Records, the Festival International de Jazz de Montréal has been synonymous with a passion for music for nearly 40 years.
+Ranked as the world’s largest jazz festival in the Guinness World Records, the Festival International de Jazz de Montréal has been synonymous with a passion for music for now 40 years.
 Every year for 10 days, the French-speaking metropolis of North America becomes the venue where fans of all types of jazz-related music rub shoulders with aficionados of jazz in its purest form.
 All on a unique site designed to meet festival goers’ every need, right downtown in an area off-limits to car traffic!
 Montreal is without a doubt the true heartbeat of Planet Jazz!

 The Festival International de Jazz de Montréal was founded in 1979 by Alain Simard in association with André Ménard, Denyse McCann and Alain de Grosbois, with the purpose of bringing the best musicians on the planet to the public.
 A non-profit organization since 1981, its mandate is to popularize jazz and its related musical forms thanks to its free outdoor shows and its wide diffusion, in addition to being a major tourist attraction for Montreal and a springboard for its musicians.

 After having studied communications at Université Laval and Concordia University, Jacques-André Dupont joined L’Équipe Spectra in 1988 as director of publicity.
 Considered by many to be an authority in marketing, sponsorship and the development of large-scale cultural projects, he was named in 1992 associate vice-president, Marketing and business development.
 He has supported the musical development of the next generation of Québécois artists thanks, among other endeavours, to the creation of the Blues Camp for teens, and staging a series of concerts presenting high school, cegep and university students.
 He is also responsible for many projects addressing the sustainable development of the group.
 In December 2015, he became CEO of L’Équipe Spectra and the festivals it manages.